 Finding new global books

-Our contributors highlight books under the #SeekingaPublisher tag (formerly Translate This!).
+Our contributors highlight books under the category Not Yet In English (also see #SeekingaPublisher and Translate This!).
 If you have a specific regional interest, contact us and we’ll try to help.
+We are a global community of translators and bilingual children’s literature enthusiasts, so it might be we can help you find a reader for a book or language you’re interested in.

 Other ways to find new international children’s and YA books not yet published in English: